All Episodes

 Hopefully it comes to be soon, because I think those natural contradictions between Russia and China will arise once the war is over.

-We're talking about hemispheric defense because for over thirty years every American president since probably Bill Clinton has basically allowed for China to and Russia and local actors like Cuba and Venezuela to totally destabilize our own backyard.
+We're talking about hemispheric defense because for 30 plus years, every American president since probably Bill Clinton has basically allowed for China and Russia and local actors like Cuba and Venezuela to totally destabilize our own backyard.

 And we can't do anything around the world that we want to if our own home is being besieged.